CHAPTER FIVE: THE SHIELD OF FAITH TO QUENCH ALL THE FIERY DARTS OF THE WICKED!

 A Biblical illustration of intellectual faith is John 3:16, "For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life."
 I thank God I did learn this one thing and that was a start, but I worked with a young man once that was staking his spiritual destiny on this scripture and this scripture only, the belief that God is and that Jesus was His Son.
 James 2:19, "Thou believest that there is one God; Thou doest well; the devils also believe, and tremble."
 I saw him sometime after that and he told me that he had become a real Christian.
 There are whole churches that are banking on this one scripture, but it takes more than John 3:16 as we have learned.
 I believed in Jesus for 43 years before I was born again.

-The second stage of faith is temporary faith and was the stage of the parable of the sower I was in when I walked down the aisle and was baptized at the Church of Christ when I was eighteen years old, Mark 4:16-17, "And these are they likewise which are sown on stoney ground; who, when they have heard the Word, immediately receive it with gladness; And have no root in themselves, and so endure but for a time: afterward, when affliction or persecution arise for the Word's sake, immediately they are offended." and is also the best Bible illustration for temporary faith.
-I behaved for a while, but had no roots, so I just sort of faded back into my old way of doing things, and like I said earlier, I wonder what would have happened if I would have been in a church that could have taken an interest in me and taught me the truth of God's Word.
+The second stage of faith is temporary faith and was the stage of the parable of the sower I was in when I walked down the aisle at the Church of Christ when I was eighteen years old, Mark 4:16-17, “And these are they likewise which are sown on stoney ground; who, when they have heard the Word, immediately receive it with gladness; And have no root in themselves, and so endure but for a time: afterward, when affliction or persecution arise for the Word's sake, immediately they are offended.” and is also the best Bible illustration for temporary faith.

-The third stage of faith is dead faith and is found in the third stage of the parable of the sower, Mark 4:18-19, "And these are those that are sown among thorns; such as hear the Word, and the cares of this world, and the deceitfulness of riches, and the lust of other things entering in, choke the Word, and it becometh unfruitful."
-An excellent Biblical illustration of dead faith is Matthew 7:21-23, "Not everyone that saith unto me, Lord, Lord, shall enter into the Kingdom of Heaven; but he that doeth the will of my Father which is in Heaven.
+The third stage of faith is dead faith and is found in Mark 4:18-19, “And these are those that are sown among thorns; such as hear the Word, and the cares of this world, and the deceitfulness of riches, and the lust of other things entering in, choke the Word, and it becometh unfruitful.”
+An excellent Biblical illustration of dead faith is Matthew 7:21-23, “Not everyone that saith unto me, Lord, Lord, shall enter into the Kingdom of Heaven; but he that doeth the will of my Father which is in Heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name?
 And in thy name cast out devils?
 And in thy name done many wonderful works?
-And then will I profess unto them, I never knew you; depart from me, ye that work iniquity."
+And then will I profess unto them, I never knew you; depart from me, ye that work iniquity.”
 This person was deceived by the devil and was genuinely surprised to find out that Jesus didn't know them.
 They were a tare and we will reference back to this many more times, because we must be aware of the deceitfulness of our adversary, the devil.

 Second Corinthians 11:13-15, "For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
 And no marvel; for satan himself is transformed into an angel of light.
 Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works."